The Ultimate Guide to Cockroach Prevention, Treatment and Control in Singapore

 1. Droppings

-Cockroach droppings look something like black pepper with a cylindrical shape.
+You may wonder how cockroach droppings look like?
+Cockroach droppings look something like black pepper with a dark colour and cylindrical shape.
 Their droppings are usually scattered along the wall or at the corners and edges of the cabinets.
 These are their main pathways and hiding areas.

 2. Shed skins

-Cockroaches go through moulting to reach a mature stage.
+Cockroaches molt just like other insects.
+Molting is a step in their growing process to reach the mature stage.
 Therefore, they will need to shed their skins periodically, around 5 to 8 times.
 If you see brownish shed skins at the potential areas mentioned above, that’s probably the evidence of a cockroach infestation.

 3. Oothecae (cockroach eggs)